 What can you do to support your ECS?

 As things stand at the moment, there is no definitive cure-all to ‘cure’ a potential endocannabinoid deficiency.
 However, there are things that you can do to improve your overall endocannabinoid ‘tone’.
 These are practices, foods or products that you can invest in that have been found to support the ECS.

 Support your microbiome.

 Keeping the balance of beneficial bacterial flora in your gut has been linked to a healthier functioning ECS.
 Avoid taking unnecessary antibiotics, and support your gut with pre and probiotics.

 Physical activity supports the ECS.
 In fact, the ‘runners high’ that was commonly attributed to endorphins may actually be due to a spike in levels of anandamide after aerobic activity.
-Those dealing with chronic pain might find this understandably challenging, but low-impact activities such as yoga may have benefits for the ECS as well and could be less painful to do.
+Those dealing with pain might find this understandably challenging, but low-impact activities such as yoga may have benefits for the ECS as well and could be less painful to do.

 Get enough sleep.

 An ECS that’s out of balance could lead to less sleep, which in turn can cause the ECS to get further out of balance, creating a vicious cycle.
 Making sure to get at least 7 hours a night can strengthen the ECS.